-Beginning as a midterm project for my French Business class at the College of Charleston in the Spring 2019, I created Access With Languages to bring together my passion for language learning and my passion for academic and professional accessibility for medically challenged students.
+Beginning as a midterm project for my French Business class at the College of Charleston in the Spring 2019, I created Access With Languages to bring together my passion for language learning and my passion for academic and professional accessibility for individuals with disabilities.

 While reflecting on my experience with language learning & tutoring, study abroad, accessibility, and career development, I composed the title of this website, Access With Languages, as a double play on words: